jagenjo/collada.js/README.md

 ```

 Where:
- * dataPath is the root node where to fetch the data when doing XMLHttpRequest
+ * dataPath is the folder(path) where to fetch data when using XMLHttpRequest inside the worker
  * workerPath the folder where the collada.js is located
- * libsPath the folder where the xml parsing libraries are located
+ * libsPath the folder where glmatrix and tinyxml libraries are located

 Then
 ```js